rubensdeoliveira/gostack11-challenge-07/README.md

 - **`Show total value of items in the cart`**: Both on the `Dashboard` page and on the `Cart` page you must display the total value of all the items that are in your cart.

-- ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS
+- ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS.

 ### Tests